Is Wall-to-Wall Carpet the Right Choice for Your Next Design Project

 For a more in-depth guide on how to

-Ege, for example, offers the ReForm concept, a sustainable selection that with many available patterns
+Ege Carpets, for example, offers the ReForm concept, a more sustainable wall-to-wall carpet selection that with many available patterns

 The ReForm concept and Rawline Scala Broadloom collection

-Ege’s Highline concept is a great choice for hospitality projects.
-With 9 different tufted qualities and 7 carpet backing options - for sound absorption and increased comfort – Highline seems to have an option for every hospitality project.
+Ege Carpets’ Highline concept is a great choice for hospitality projects looking to utilize the many benefits of wall-to-wall carpets.
+With 9 different tufted qualities and 7 carpet backing options - for sound absorption and increased comfort – Highline seems to have a wall-to-wall carpet option for every hospitality project.

-For a restricted budget or more casual hospitality space, ie a bistro, pub, or club, the Highline concept offers 2,000+ ready-to-produce designs from the Express Collections.
+For a restricted budget or more casual hospitality space, ie a bistro, pub, or club, the Highline concept offers 2,000+ ready-to-produce wall-to-wall carpet designs from the Express Collections.

 Get inspiration from some of our

-Further, carpeting in offices can be used as a cue to employees on how
+Further, wall-to-wall carpets for offices can be used as a cue to employees on how

-Ege’s Epoca concept is a great solution for modern office design.
+Ege Carpets’ Epoca concept is a great wall-to-wall carpet solution for modern office design.
 Highly durable and deeply rooted in Scandinavian minimalism, the concept offers a wide selection of standard

 Get some ideas for your project from the office carpets section of the Urge to Explore Space Blog.
 For more information on how to select and design a carpet for your office project, check out our comprehensive guide on office carpets.